Cricket-Debutant Boland destroys England as Australia retain Ashes | Sports-Games

 Cricket-Debutant Boland destroys England as Australia retain Ashes

-The 32-year-old Victorian strolled off the Melbourne Cricket Ground with a stump and astonishing figures of 6-7 as England's batsmen capitulated for 68 before lunch on day three.
-"I thought we had a pretty good chance of winning but I had no idea we would do it before lunch," said Boland.
+Boland, only the second Indigenous Australian to play a men's test match, strolled off the Melbourne Cricket Ground turf with a stump and astonishing innings figures of 6-7 as England's batsmen capitulated for 68 before lunch on day three.
+"I thought we had a pretty good chance of winning but I had no idea we would do it before lunch," said Victorian Boland, who won the Johnny Mullagh medal as player of the match in front of his home crowd.

-Australia retained the Ashes with a series-sealing innings and 14-run win over England in the third test in Melbourne on Tuesday, with paceman Scott Boland finishing with a six-wicket innings haul in a stunning debut.
-The 32-year-old Victorian strolled off the Melbourne Cricket Ground with a stump and astonishing figures of 6-7 as England's batsmen capitulated for 68 before lunch on day three.
+Australia retained the Ashes with a thumping innings and 14-run win over England in the third test in Melbourne on Tuesday, with paceman Scott Boland taking a six-wicket haul in a fairytale debut.
+Boland, only the second Indigenous Australian to play a men's test match, strolled off the Melbourne Cricket Ground turf with a stump and astonishing innings figures of 6-7 as England's batsmen capitulated for 68 before lunch on day three.

-"I thought we had a pretty good chance of winning but I had no idea we would do it before lunch," said Boland.
+"I thought we had a pretty good chance of winning but I had no idea we would do it before lunch," said Victorian Boland, who won the Johnny Mullagh medal as player of the match in front of his home crowd.
 "That's my best ever figures ...
-Nothing happened that quickly."
+Nothing happened that quickly.

+"Obviously I thought (debuting) was going to be really tough, a big step up from anything else I'd played before.
+I was hoping to make a bit of an impact.
+"I'd like to thank the crowd so much for the support over the last three days, I really appreciate it," added the 32-year-old.

 England had resumed on 31 for four, their faint hopes pinned on captain Joe Root and Ben Stokes building a partnership after another calamitous batting collapse late on day two.
-But it all went up in smoke as paceman Mitchell Starc bowled Stokes for 11 before Boland started an incredible spell of fast bowling.
+But it all went up in smoke as paceman Mitchell Starc bowled Stokes for 11 before Boland started an incredible spell of fast bowling in front of a sun-drenched crowd of 40,945.

 He had Jonny Bairstow lbw for five, Root out for 28 and tailenders Mark Wood and Ollie Robinson each out for ducks.
 All-rounder Cameron Green capped England's humiliation by having James Anderson bowled for two before the stroke of midday.